Singular is offering two new reports for SKAdNetwork data:

 - Some users were not using iOS 14.5+ in spite of the campaign targeting.

-SKAdNetwork (SKAN) and your attribution tracker are two separate mechanisms for attempting to attribute an install to an ad network.
+SKAdNetwork (SKAN) and your attribution tracker are two separate mechanisms for attributing an install to an ad network.
 They both work independently for the same app, sometimes looking at the same installs.

 The result is that SKAN Installs and Tracker Installs may overlap in different ways.
 They cannot be added up.
 Instead, they should be looked at as two independent measurements.